 A number of internal sidewalks are provided at appropriate locations that will be required to connect off-site in the future via cross walks.
-This site plan will reflect additional cross walks prior to certification including connecting the sidewalks along the south side of the driveway from Ritchie Marlboro Road, and to stub to the southern lot line of Lot 2.
+This site plan will reflect additional cross walks prior to certification by conditions of this approval including connecting the sidewalks along the south side of the driveway from Ritchie Marlboro Road, and to stub to the southern lot line of Lot 2.